Conservative Party of Quebec: Early history

+Rise under Éric Duhaime

 On 16 October 2020, Adrien Pouliot announced he would be resigning as leader of the party to pursue further business ventures, but opted to stay on until a new leader was elected in the 2021 leadership election, which was won by columnist Éric Duhaime who handily defeated repeat candidate Brisson in a two-way contest.

 On 18 June 2021, Claire Samson became the first member of the modern Conservative Party of Quebec to sit in the Quebec legislature.
 (Note: Samson was the first member of the National Assembly of Quebec to identify as a Conservative since 1936.)
 This followed her expulsion from the CAQ three days prior, after she donated $100 to the Conservative Party of Quebec.

 The Conservative Party of Quebec nominated candidates in all 125 ridings for the 2022 provincial election.
 The party won 12.91% of the popular vote, placing fifth in the popular vote and winning no seats despite four opposition parties being closely matched in the popular vote, but performing strongly in many ridings, especially in the Capitale-Nationale and Chaudière-Appalaches regions with a strong conservative tradition.
 However, the party made gains throughout the province at the expense of Liberals, reducing the Liberal vote share in its traditional strongholds such as Montreal.
 Party leader Duhaime expressed his opposition to Bill 96 (A French Language law).

+On 24 March 2026, independent MNA Maïté Blanchette Vézina joined the party; she was previously a member of the Legault ministry.